- Jul 11, 2025

 See also: 15 most famous temples in Gujarat

 The Serpentine-carved Somnath temple is the first among all the twelve Jyotirlinga in India and is located on the western edge of Gujarat.
 It is believed to be a place where Lord Shiva emerges as a cosmic pillar of light.
 The temple lies on the banks of the Kapila, Hiran, and Sarasvati rivers, and the Arabian Sea touches the shores.
 The ancient temple has been rebuilt multiple times, but the modern symmetrical structure was constructed in 1950.
-Therefore, the best time to visit Somnath Temple is between the Months of October to February; however, Shivratri and Kartik Purnima are celebrated with great enthusiasm.
+Therefore, the best time to visit Somnath Temple is between the Months of October and February; however, Shivratri and Kartik Purnima are celebrated with great enthusiasm.

 Location: Somnath Mandir Rd, Somnath, Prabhas Patan, Gujarat.